 APOGEE Visit Spectra Reduction

-The first stage of the APOGEE data reduction pipeline (apred) reduces the raw spectra of consecutive, spectrally-dithered exposures of one visit (of a particular plate on a given night) and extracts the individual spectra of each of the objects on a plate.
-The other steps of the reduction process include dark subtraction, flat-fielding, wavelength and flux calibration, removal of sky emission and absorption within the Earth’s atmosphere, and combination of individual spectrally-dithered exposures into single spectrum for each object.
-At the visit reduction level, the pipeline also provides an initial estimate of the radial velocity of each object.
+The first stage of the APOGEE data reduction pipeline (apred) reduces the raw spectra of consecutive, spectrally-dithered exposures of one visit (of a particular plate on a given night) and extracts the individual spectra for each of the objects targeted on a plate.
+The other steps of the reduction process include dark subtraction, flat-fielding, wavelength and flux calibration, removal of sky emission and absorption within the Earth's atmosphere, and the combination of individual spectrally-dithered exposures into a single spectrum for each object.
+At the visit reduction level, the pipeline also provides an initial estimate of the radial velocity for each object.
 A more in-depth description of the visit-level reduction process follows below.
 See Nidever et al. (2015) for further technical details.

 APOGEE Visit Data Reduction